maverickamit/ladder-of-knowledge/_posts/2021-03-06-on-the-topic-of-love.md

 ---
 layout: post
-title: "On The Topic of Love"
+title: "On the Topic of Love"
 comments: true
 tags:
   - article